spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 Pipeline Configuration
 ~~~~~~~~~~~~~~~~~~~~~~

 Pipelines are essentially steps that refer to sub-steps.
-As in the original cfg
+Parameters for sub-steps can
-format, parameters for sub-steps can also be specified.
+also be specified.
 All sub-step parameters
 appear in a key called `steps`.
 Sub-step parameters are specified by using the
 sub-step name as the key, then underneath and indented, the parameters to change
 for that sub-step.
 For example, to define the ``weight_power`` of the